 The trajectories \( X^f_{i,t} \), \( X^a_{i,t} \), and \( X^p_{i,t} \) represent the query at time \( t \) for flight \( i \) under scenario \( s_{i,t} \).
-Intuitively, these trajectories enable the model to achieve a comprehensive semantic understanding of the airspace, akin to the mental image used by human ATCs, without requiring explicit procedures such as trajectory classification or waypoint capacity estimation.
-This allows the model to directly perform the target task, estimating the post-terminal duration.
+Intuitively, these trajectory groups provide a comprehensive semantic view of the airspace, similar to the situational awareness of human ATCs: \( X^f_{i,t} \) captures the target aircraft's movement, \( X^a_{i,t} \) reflects current congestion and airspace conditions, and \( X^p_{i,t} \) encodes historical patterns that may influence ongoing operations and implicitly reflect ground traffic, enabling the model to directly estimate \(\Delta t_{\text{post},i}\) from trajectory information.